 Articling in Saskatchewan

 Articling is an important part of the bar admission training process.
-It is the Law Society's goal to provide articling students with challenging and rewarding learning experiences during articles and in the bar admissions program.
+It is the Law Society's goal to provide articling students with challenging and rewarding learning experiences in the bar admissions program, in conjunction with articles.
 We are pleased to offer a program that will help articling students acquire and apply the skills they will need to practice law as an ethical, competent and professional member of the Saskatchewan Bar.

-One of your first priorities as an articling student should be to familiarize yourself with the rules and guidelines that govern what is expected of you during your articles.
+One of your first priorities as an articling student should be to familiarize yourself with the Law Society Rules and guidelines that govern what is expected of you during your articles.

-- Qualifications to Act as a Principal (Rule 152)
+- Application to Act as a Principal (Rule 152)

 - CPLED Articling Position Requirement